-25. DEVELOPMENT PERMIT - WHEN REQUIRED
+26. DEVELOPMENT PERMIT - WHEN REQUIRED

-- (1) Except as otherwise provided for in Part 1, section 26 (Development Not Requiring a Development Permit), no development shall be commenced unless a development permit application has been approved, a development permit issued, and the development is in accordance with the terms and conditions of a development permit issued pursuant to this bylaw. - (2) In addition to meeting the requirements of this bylaw, it is the responsibility of the applicant to ascertain, obtain and comply with all other approvals and licenses that may be required by other federal, provincial or municipal regulatory departments or agencies.
+- (1) Except as provided in Part 1, section 27 (Development Not Requiring a Development Permit), no development shall be commenced unless a development permit application has been approved, a development permit issued, and the development is in accordance with the terms and conditions of a development permit issued pursuant to this bylaw. - (2) In addition to meeting the requirements of this bylaw, it is the responsibility of the applicant to ascertain, obtain and comply with all other approvals and licenses that may be required by other federal, provincial or municipal regulatory departments or agencies.

-26. DEVELOPMENT NOT REQUIRING A DEVELOPMENT PERMIT
+27. DEVELOPMENT NOT REQUIRING A DEVELOPMENT PERMIT